-- This function allows you modify the objects.
-After editing the program will return to the current mode ready for a new computation.
-Detailed description of this utility - This function is used to show the exact value along the curves.
-The point on the curve is shown with a small square (cursor) and can be moved by using the <Left> or <Right> arrow keys, while the value of the selected parameter and the distance - With <Left> and <Right> arrows the cursor is moving with one computed step increment (selected in data panel) while holding the <Ctrl> key, the steps will be
+This function is used to show the exact value along the curves.
+The point on the curve is shown with a small square (cursor) and can be moved by using the <Left> or <Right> arrow keys, while the value of the selected parameter and the distance will be displayed in the upper left-hand part of the graphic screen.

+With <Left> and <Right> arrows the cursor is moving with one computed step increment (selected in data panel) while holding the <Ctrl> key, the steps will be 10 times larger.